Alan-Miller/http-mini/README.md

   ### Instructions
   Part 1
   * Our service is set up.
-Now let's write a function to bring in the data.
+Now let's bring in the data.
   * In `App.js`, add `defensesArray` to state and set it equal to an empty array.
 This will store our defenses and let us map through them to display them.

   Part 2